Monday vs Asana vs Trello (2025) Review + Bonus Alternative

 I enjoy the card based system Trello makes use of.
 The WYSWYG [what you see is what you get] design function is beneficial to even novice users – you can move things how you see fit without major processes involved.

 Trello is the most streamlined of all of the tools on this list.
 Some notable features that are missing include time tracking, native support for task dependencies, comprehensive access control, or built-in business intelligence and forecasting.
-Many of these can be solved with integrations, but this can bloat your tech stack and have a negative effect on team efficiency.

 For an even more in-depth comparison, you can read our review of how Productive stacks up against Trello vs Monday.